 The CQC is required by law to monitor the operation of Deprivation of Liberty Safeguards (DoLS).
-During the inspection, we saw that the manager had sought appropriate advice in respect of these changes in legislation and how they may affect the service.
-The registered manager knew how to make an application for consideration to deprive a person of their liberty and had submitted applications where they were deemed necessary.
-The registered manager confirmed that she had attended a training day provided by the local authority and will be cascading training to other staff.
+During the inspection, we saw that the acting manager had sought appropriate advice in respect of these changes in legislation and how they may affect the service.
+The acting manager knew how to make an application for consideration to deprive a person of their liberty and had submitted applications where they were deemed necessary.
+There was one DoLS submitted and approved.

-People told us the food was good and we saw staff asked them what they wanted at mealtimes and with drinks in between.
+People told us the food was good and we saw staff offered choices at mealtimes and with drinks in between.
 People had an initial nutritional assessment completed on admission.
 Their dietary needs and preferences were recorded.
 People told us that their favourite foods were always available, "They know what I like and don't like, always give me my preferred drink, meals are good."
-A nurse told us, "People have a nutritional assessment when they arrive.
+The chef told us, "People have a nutritional assessment when they arrive.
 We can cater for diabetic, vegan, soft or pureed and any other special diets.
-We don't have any gluten free or cultural preferences at the moment but the chef would be able to meet any dietetic requirement."
+We don't have any gluten free or cultural preferences at the moment we would be able to meet any dietetic requirement."
+Havelock House nursing Home was given five stars from the environmental health officer during the inspection process.

 People's weight was regularly monitored and documented in their care plan.
 Staff said some people didn't wish to be weighed and this was respected, "We notice how their clothes fit, that indicates weight loss or weight gain if they don't want to be weighed."
-The registered manager said, "The kitchen staff and staff talk daily about people's requirements, and there is regular liaison with Speech and Language Therapists (SALT) and GP."
-The staff we spoke with understood people's dietary requirements and how to support them to stay healthy.
+The acting manager said, "The kitchen staff and staff talk daily about people's requirements, and there is regular liaison with Speech and Language Therapists (SALT) and GP."
+The staff we spoke with understood people's dietary requirements and how to support people to stay healthy.